-Introduction to basic concepts and methods of statistics and probability.
-Methods of data collection, descriptive statistics, probability, estimation, sampling distributions, confidence intervals, hypothesis testing.
+A mathematical introduction to probability theory and statistical methods, including properties of probability distributions, sampling distributions, estimation, confidence intervals, and hypothesis testing.
+STAT 210-0 is primarily intended for economics majors.
 May not receive credit for both STAT 202-0 and STAT 210-0.
 Prerequisite: strong background in high school algebra (calculus is not required).

 Courses Primarily for Juniors and Seniors

 Application of microeconomics to the study of health insurance and the health care sector.
 Topics include: design and financing of health insurance, public and private demand for medical care, role of competition, regulation of hospitals and physicians, roles of nonprofit and for-profit organizations, and technological change.
 Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2.

 ECON 308 – Money and Banking

 The role of money, banking, and financial markets in the modern economy.
 Topics include: function and history of money, financial flows, evolving nature of banks and their regulation, monetary policy, modern central bank practices, effect of monetary policy on economic outcomes, and the response to financial crises.
 Prerequisites: ECON 281-0, ECON 310-1, ECON 311-0.